rodrigo-cb/tiny-search-engine/querier/TESTING.md

 The files needed for this are `crawl_dir` and `index_file`.

-I went through the test results and through the relevand entries in the index file to madk sure it was performing the right operations.
+I went through the test results and through the relevand entries in the index file to make sure it was performing the right operations.

 I ran valgrind on both indexer and indextest and made sure no memory leaks or errors were possible.